PabloStarOk/tiempito/docs/tests/Daemon.md

 #### Event Handlers

-- [ ] `SessionManager` should report and notify when a session is started.
+- [X] `SessionManager` should report and notify when a session is started.
-- [ ] `SessionManager` should report and notify when a session is completed.
+- [X] `SessionManager` should report and notify when a session is completed.
-- [ ] `SessionManager` should report progress of the running session.
+- [ ] `SessionManager` should send messages to the standard output of the client about the current running sessions.
-- [ ] `SessionManager` should report and notify when a time is completed.
+- [X] `SessionManager` should report and notify when a time is completed.
-- [ ] `SessionManager` should report when a second of delay is elapsed.
+- [X] `SessionManager` should report when a second of delay is elapsed.